-For the Pension Assets Test, does it matter how much your principal residence is worth?
+For the pension assets test, does it matter how much your principal residence is worth?

-No. Your principal place of residence is not included in the Age Pension Assets Test.
+No. Your principal place of residence and up to 2 hectares of land is not included in the Age Pension assets test.

 On what day is the pension paid?